psyked/bootstrapvalidator/README.md

 ## Install

-You can use [bower](http://bower.io) to install BootstrapValidator:
+You can download the [latest version](https://github.com/nghuuphuoc/bootstrapvalidator/releases) or use [bower](http://bower.io) to install BootstrapValidator:

 ```bash
 $ bower install bootstrapValidator